An overview of job planning

 A job plan will set out how many PAs you are working and how many will be used undertaking these different types of work.

 A significant proportion of your time may be spent on DCC.
-Direct clinical care work is any work that involves the delivery of clinical services and administration directly related to them.
+Direct clinical care work is any work that involves the delivery of clinical services, including any multidisciplinary team discussions and administration directly related to it.
+For consultants, non-emergency work after 7pm and before 7am during weekdays or at weekends (this is called premium time in the contract) can only be scheduled by mutual agreement between the consultant and his or her clinical manager.
+Consultants have the right to refuse non-emergency work at such times.

-However, a job plan will cover other activities that are essential to your professional development and to the wider NHS.
+A job plan will also cover other activities that are essential to your professional development and to the wider NHS.

 Supporting professional activities (SPAs)

 SPAs underpin clinical care and contribute to ongoing professional development as a clinician.
-This includes activities like:
+They are the drivers of efficiency, service improvement and productivity; they are the professional glue and provide job sustainability.
+This includes, but is not exclusive to, activities like:

 • teaching and training